Everything you ever wanted to know about the Costa de Valencia

 Plaza of the City Hall of Valencia

-External investing is rising all over Spain, as investors from all around the world buy properties in the different cities, the main investors tend to be Chinese, English, Russian, Italian, Netherlandish and Scandinavian, among many others.
+External investing is rising all over Spain, as investors from all around the world buy properties in different cities, the main investors tend to be Chinese, English, Russian, Italian, Netherlandish and Scandinavian, among many others.

 Check the real estate price evolution for Valencia and Spain since 1995